-The operating cash in-flow for the year was £1,659k (2015/16 - £2,726k).
+The operating cash out-flow for the year was £31k (2017-18: in-flow £2,484k).

-At the year end, the College had an unsecured bank loan of £8,743k (2015/16 - £8,990k) in order to help finance the new build on its main site.
+At the year end, the College had an unsecured bank loan of £8,210k (2017-18 £8,483k) in order to help finance the new build on its main site.
 The loan is part of agreed long term facility with Barclays.

-The size of the College's total borrowing, and its approach to interest rates, have been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash-flow.
+The size of the College's total borrowing, and its approach to interest rates, have been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash flow.